 Skip advert

 Polestar 4 Long range Dual motor3.7 secs124mphAll536bhp

-Before Polestar became a brand in its own right, it was originally the performance division of Volvo.
-Although, it would be best to forget this sporty heritage, as the portly 2,230kg kerbweight and general SUV bulkiness can be felt if you’re travelling down a twisty road in the Polestar 4.
+Before Polestar became a brand in its own right, it was the performance division of Volvo.
+However, it would be best to forget this sporty heritage, because the Polestar 4’s portly 2,232–2,351kg kerbweight and general bulkiness can be felt if you’re travelling down a twisty road.

 Advertisement - Article continues below

-Whichever version of the Polestar 4 you opt for, it’s not exactly short on power.
-Single motor cars produce 268bhp and 343Nm of torque, which will be more than enough for most people, and the power delivery is linear and predictable.
-For those who want a little extra pep, you’ll need to opt for the Dual motor variant, which can easily rival some supercars with a total output of 536bhp and 686Nm of torque.
+Whichever version of the Polestar 4 you opt for, though, it’s not exactly short on power.
+The Long range Single motor car produces 268bhp and 343Nm of torque, which will be more than enough for most people, and the power delivery is linear and smooth.
+For those who want a little extra pep, there’s the Long range Dual motor variant, which can easily rival some supercars with a total output of 536bhp and 686Nm of torque.

+Skip advert